- What you say isn’t always important, but tone in your writing is key

 주한 벨기에 대사는 지난 4월 9일 발생한 그의 부인과 관련된 사건에 대해 진심 어린 유감을 표하며, 부인을 대신하여 피해자분들께 사과의 말씀을 전합니다. 어떠한 상황에서도 대사 부인이 저지른 행동은 용납될 수 없는 일입니다. 대사는 부인이 입원한 그날에 관련 수사가 진행 중이라는 사실을 경찰로부터 통보받았습니다. 수사가 아직 진행 중인만큼 이번 사건에 대한 추가적인 언급이나 인터뷰는 하지 않겠습니다. 대사는 그의 부인의 건강이 회복되는 대로 경찰에 출두하여 조사에 임할 것이며 피해자에게 직접 사과 할 것임을 분명히 말씀드립니다.Original Facebook Post

 Belgium has three official languages: Dutch, French, and German.
 According to Wikipedia, 38% of Belgians speak English as a second language.
-Reading the apology above, there are clues that it was not written by a native English speaker.
+Reading the apology above, there are clues that a native English speaker didn’t write it.

 First of all, the title “Shopping incident clothing store” is quite awkward.
-It would’ve been more natural to have used something like, “Regarding the incident at the clothing store.”
+Something like, “Regarding the clothing store incident,” would’ve been more natural.
 Or even better, “Apology for the incident at the clothing store.”
 While the grammar is correct, the whole apology has an awkward feel to it.
 It doesn’t flow.
 The lines about his wife being hospitalized and her health being “sufficiently restored” are awkward.

 Furthermore, it doesn’t feel very sincere.
 Ambassador Lescouhier doesn’t attempt to excuse his wife’s behavior.
 He states that he “regrets the incident” and wants to “apologize on her[his wife’s] behalf.”
 But that’s it for the apology.